Douglas C-47 Skytrain / Dakota (R4D, C-49, C-53)

 Japanese License Built DC-3 (Navy Type 0 Transport / L2D Tabby)

 Showa/Nakajima L2D, was a Navy land-based twin-engine transport that was a license-built version of Douglas DC-3. that could carry 21-passengers..
 The Japanese had signed a licensing agreement with the Douglas company in February 1938 to build domestic versions of the DC-3, which they called the L2D or nicknamed "Tabby."
-At the time, the Douglas company was unaware that the Imperial Japanese Navy intended to use them as military transport aircraft capable of transporting 21 passengers or 9,920 pounds / 4,500 kilograms of cargo.
+At the time, the Douglas company was unaware that the Imperial Japanese Navy (IJN) intended to use them as military transport aircraft capable of transporting 21 passengers or 9,920 pounds / 4,500 kilograms of cargo.
 Allied code named "Tabby".